 Menu

-A menu is a list of items (that represents commands, checkboxes and single choice elements) that can be display over the existing controls.
+A menu is a list of items (that represents commands, checkboxes and single choice elements) that can be displayed over the existing controls.

 method or the macro menu!